-For collectibles more than 100 years old, postcards produced in the early 1900s can often be found in remarkably good condition.
+For collectibles that are more than 100 years old, postcards produced in the early 1900s can often be found in remarkably good condition.
 Many of these cards were collected and stored in albums when they were new, and this helped to preserve the vivid printing and paper through the decades.
 This is true even if those albums eventually made their way into attics, garages, and other environments usually unfriendly to ephemera.

 As the albums themselves deteriorated over time, the cards were often removed by family members, antique dealers, or collectors who ended up with them.
 Improper care and storage going forward sometimes lead to stains, tears, rubs, bent corners, and other condition issues that can diminish value.

 To avoid further damage to a collection of old cards, there are a number of excellent storage and display methods to consider including new albums, archival boxes, and framing.

 Storing Postcards in Albums

 The advantage of storing cards in a new album comes with the ease of perusing your collection without touching the cards.
 This helps to keep them clean and deters further damage that can happen when they are handled frequently.